5 Secrets to Using Quizzes for Effective Lead Generation

 The online world has become increasingly crowded over the past few years.
 Countless sites and their content are all screaming for your attention.

-If your quiz doesn’t instantly catch your visitors’ eye, you’ll get very few people to actually take the quiz – and even less to complete your lead generation form.
+If your quiz doesn’t instantly catch your visitors’ eye, you’ll get very few people to actually take the quiz – and even fewer to complete your lead generation form.

 Your quiz title is like a first impression – it has to catch and keep attention.